tealeeseng/RoboND-Kinematics-Project/leeseng_writeup.md

 In IK_server.py, I moved code with sympy before the for loop.
 It does reasonable well for certain IK but also spent 7-10+ seconds on other IK path.
 ![alt text][image3]

+Conclusion:
+I find myself learning much better with sample code.
+The walkthrough video actually clear a lot of doubts about IK workflow.
+I wish the course can have a smaller 3 joints robot as project first, before having this project.
 With reinforcement learning, Deep Q network and sensors, I wonder whether we can train IK functions like Baxter robots, https://www.youtube.com/watch?v=nA-J0510Pxs